-Local Routing is a way to create a contained requesting between several locations using ILLiad on the same closed Shared Server ILLiad system, bypassing the creation of an OCLC request to send to libraries within your ILLiad system.
+Local Routing is a way to create a contained requesting between several locations using ILLiad on the same closed Shared Server ILLiad system, bypassing the creation of an ILLiad request to send to libraries within your ILLiad system.
 Each site is assigned a symbol during installation, and once set up, you can route requests to the various local libraries in your system by putting these symbols in the lending string field and sending the request.

 Shared Server Support must be turned on and be set up properly for Local Routing to work.
 Local Routing is not possible in a Single Server ILLiad system.